open-component-model/ocm-spec/doc/glossary.md

 an abstract entity describing a dedicated usage context or meaning for a provided piece of software.

+### Component Constructor<a id="component constructor"/>

+a file that acts as input for the OCM CLI to construct one or multiple component version(s).

 ### [Component Descriptor](01-model/01-model.md#components-and-component-versions)<a id="compdesc"/>

 the formal description of a [component version](#compvers).